In these conditions of sale:

 Appendix 2 Carrier Notice Periods

-Claims must be made by the Buyer within 7 calendar days after delivery or attempted delivery of the shipment.
+Claims must be made by the Buyer within 48 hours of delivery or attempted delivery of the shipment.

 Claims must be logged by the Buyer within 24 hours of the delivery or attempted delivery of the shipment.